briannededeugd/wddblog/posts/nilsbinder.md

 ## The wrapper element

-Nils shares insights into modern web development practices, emphasizing the evolution of techniques like the wrapper element.
+Nils shares insights into modern web development practices and the evolution of techniques like the wrapper element.
 Traditionally, this element served as a container for website content, defining parameters such as max-width and padding.

 He delineates the transition from the old way of CSS to more contemporary approaches, like in the snippet below that demonstrates this evolution: